suffolklibraries/lgc/content/collections/events/sketch-3-05.md

     content:
       -
         type: text
-        text: 'How to get here'
+        text: 'Where and when'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Sketch takes place at the Lord Nelson,IP4 1JZ.'
+        text: 'Sketch takes place at the Lord Nelson, IP4 1JZ every other Tuesday at 7:30pm. ' -
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The venue has carparking a one to two minute walk from the venue.'
-  -
     type: heading
     attrs: